 The College has appropriate Whistle Blowing and Fraud Policies in place which are reviewed and updated periodically.
-The College also participates in the biennial National Fraud Initiative (NFI) exercise.

 Procedures are in place for verifying that aspects of risk management and internal control are regularly reviewed and reported on.
-There has been a full risk and control assessment before reporting on the year ending 31 July 2015.
+There has been a full risk and control assessment before reporting on the year ending 31 July 2014.
 Risk management has been incorporated fully into the corporate planning and decision making processes of the College.